 You are not tossing money into the air at random; you are getting what you need or want, yet at the same time, you are investing in dignity and independence for others.
 Often women and girls benefit with the biggest improvements.
 Children get an education instead of sweat labour in a dark factory.

 www.tenthousandvillages.ca - this was started as an MCC project, but grew to be a big international business on its own.
 They carried fairtrade coffee among many other high quality items.Unfortunately, they have shut-down in 2020.
-I understand their website is going to be built, so that may mean it has just changed hands.
+I understand their website is going to be re-built; some of those stores decided to incorporate, still using the same name, others took on a new name.
+So this matter is not finally settled yet.
 We'll have to wait and see.

 www.tbnetwork.org Terrific links here to shop for gifts that give twice, to your recipient, and the crafts person who made the gifts.

 outreachuganda.org features silk tie-dyed scarves and beaded necklaces, among other things.